Pennsylvania CareerLink: Welfare Services

 Pennsylvania CareerLink operates a number of services for the Pennsylvania Department of Public Welfare.
 Among these is the EARN program, which is designed to address the needs of welfare recipients in regard to their barriers to employment and employability.
 This program was previously known as SPOC and is often still referred to by this designation.
 SPOC programs persist in some other states.

 EARN offers a wide range of activities and services though the scope of these services is substantially reduced from that of the Original SPOC services.
-EARN is focused primarily on Paid Work Experience (PWE) placement however other activities may include adult literacy, driver’s training, English as a Second Language training (ESL), GED, life skill instruction, job readiness, and occupational skill training.
+EARN is focused primarily on Paid Work Experience (PWE) placement however other activities may include adult literacy, driver's training, English as a Second Language training (ESL), GED, life skill instruction, job readiness, and occupational skill training.
 In addition to job search, job placement, and job retention services.
 EARN involves intensive personal case management including the creation of individualized plans, and goal setting aimed at helping the individual toward career readiness.

 Unemployment Compensation

 Pennsylvania CareerLink serves as a contact point for the Office of Unemployment Compensation.
-Phones within Pennsylvania CareerLink offices provide a direct connection to the Office through which applications for unemployment benefits can be completed and additional information can be gathered.
+Unemployment representatives within Pennsylvania CareerLink offices provide a direct connection to the Office through which applications for unemployment benefits can be completed and additional information can be gathered.
+These representatives are available usually by appointment only.
+This service began in July 2022 and may not be a permanent situation.
+Call your local office for more information.
+UC phones were shut down in PA CareerLink offices in March 2020 and have not been reinstated as of this time.